Green Finance and Carbon Emissions: A Nonlinear and Interaction Analysis Using Bayesian Additive Regression Trees: Data

 \subsection{Data preprocessing}

-To reduce right-skewness in the distribution of variables, we applied logarithmic transformations to the dependent variable (CEI) and to selected independent variables, namely economic development (GDP), population density (population), industrial structure (industry), and environmental regulation (environment), all of which exhibited skewness statistics greater than 2.
+To reduce right-skewness in the distribution of variables, we applied logarithmic transformations to the dependent variable (CEI) and to the selected independent variables, namely economic development (GDP), population density (population), industrial structure (industry), and environmental regulation (environment), all of which exhibited a skewness value greater than 2.
 We then employed Generalized Variance Inflation Factors (GVIF) to conduct a preliminary analysis of potential multicollinearity among explanatory variables.
 A GVIF value close to 1 indicates little to no multicollinearity, while values equal to or greater than 5 or 10 suggest strong multicollinearity \cite{obrien2007caution}.
-Similarly, the adjusted generalized standard error inflation factor (aGSIF) values exceeding 2.2 or 3.2 are also considered indicative of significant multicollinearity (Fannie et al., 2025).
+Similarly, we consider the adjusted generalized standard error inflation factor (aGSIF) for which values exceeding 2.2 or 3.2 are also considered indicative of significant multicollinearity \cite{shabangu2025monthly}.

 As shown in Table \ref{tab:table3}, the GVIF for the variable representing the level of economic development is 5.55 ($>$5), and the corresponding aGSIF is 2.36 ($>$2.2), indicating notable multicollinearity.
 Therefore, we have decided to exclude this variable from the final model specification to avoid estimation bias.